stysan/oii-firefox/README.md

 ## General

-The ii value is calculated by taking the average ii value of all players with the same playtime amount and multiplying it by your playtime amount.
+The ii value is calculated by taking the average playtime of all players for a given pp amount and dividing it by your playtime amount.
 The formula for calculating the ii value is as follows:

 $$
 ii = \frac{0.0183 \times pp^{1.2}}{playtime_{hours}}